yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 ### Task 3: Run ARM template to provision lab resources

-In this task, you will run an Azure Resource Manager (ARM) template to deploy the resources required for this hands-on lab.
-The components will be deployed inside a new virtual network (VNet) to facilitate communication between the VMs and SQL MI.
+In this task, you run an Azure Resource Manager (ARM) template to deploy the resources required for this hands-on lab.
+The components are deployed inside a new virtual network (VNet) to facilitate communication between the VMs and SQL MI.
 The ARM template also adds inbound and outbound security rules to the network security groups associated with SQL MI and the VMs, including opening port 3389 to allow RDP connections to the JumpBox.
-In addition to the provisioning of resources, the ARM template will also execute PowerShell scripts on each of the VMs to install software and configure the servers.
+In addition to creating resources, the ARM template also executes PowerShell scripts on each of the VMs to install software and configure the servers.
 The resources created by the ARM template include:

 - A virtual network with three subnets, ManagedInstance, Management, and a Gateway subnet
 - A virtual network gateway, associated with the Gateway subnet
 - A route table
 - Azure SQL Database Managed Instance (SQL MI), added to the ManagedInstance subnet
-- A JumpBox with Visual Studio 2019 Community edition and SQL Server Management Studio (SSMS installed, added to the Management subnet)
+- A JumpBox with Visual Studio 2019 Community Edition and SQL Server Management Studio (SSMS installed, added to the Management subnet)
 - A SQL Server 2008 R2 VM with the Data Migration Assistant (DMA) installed, added to the Management subnet
 - Azure Database Migration Service (DMS)
 - Azure App Service Plan and App Service (Web App)
 - Azure Blob Storage account

->**Note**: You can review the steps to manually provision the lab resources in [Appendix A](./Appendix-A.md).
+>**Note**: You can review the steps to manually provision and configure the lab resources in [Appendix A](./Appendix-A.md).

-1. Before running the ARM template, it is beneficial to quickly verify that you will be able to provision SQL MI in your subscription.
+1. Before running the ARM template, it is beneficial to quickly verify that you can provision SQL MI in your subscription.
 In the [Azure portal](https://portal.azure.com), select **+Create a resource**, enter "sql managed instance" into the Search the Marketplace box, and then select **Azure SQL Managed Instance** from the results.

     ![+Create a resource is selected in the Azure navigation pane, and "sql managed instance" is entered into the Search the Marketplace box.
 Azure SQL Managed Instance is selected in the results.](media/create-resource-sql-mi.png "Create SQL Managed Instance")